 Schedule a Consultation Today!

-We have offices in New York and Vermont.
-Though most of the states in the union do not impose state-level estate taxes, as luck would have it, both of these states do have their own death taxes.
+We have office in Vermont.
+Though most of the states in the union do not impose state-level estate taxes, as luck would have it.

 The exclusions in New York and Vermont are lower than the federal exclusion, and other rules differ from the federal parameters.
 You should certainly discuss the details with an attorney from one of our offices so that you can take the appropriate steps to mitigate your exposure if necessary.

 Of course, even if you do not have any estate tax concerns, we would be more than glad to gain an understanding of your objectives and help you devise a custom crafted estate plan.